-Entegrus scheduled approximately 2,550 appointments in 2018 to complete work requested by customers (where customer presence is required).
-Entegrus met 99.73% of these appointments on time, an increase from the 2017 result of 99.38%.
-For the five-year period from 2014 to 2018, Entegrus has consistently performed better than the industry target of 90% in this area.
+Entegrus scheduled approximately 2,360 appointments in 2019 to complete work requested by customers (where customer presence is required).
+Entegrus met 99.53% of these appointments on time.
+For the five-year period from 2015 to 2019, Entegrus has consistently performed better than the industry target of 90% in this area.